joohopark27/DrawingProject/README.md

 ## Status
 ### Work In Progress
 Backend is functional.
-Still missing a few children of Shape, but it works fine without them.
+Still missing a couple children of Shape, but it works fine without them.
+They're optional anyways.

 Frontend barely even exists.
 I probably won't even be making one.